How to Complete an International Adoption in Arkansas

 Depending on which form you filled out for your own eligibility to adopt, you’ll fill out Form I-800 or I-600 to make sure your child is deemed adoptable by the USCIS.

-7. Travel to adopt your child.
+Step 7: Travel to adopt your child.

 Your stay in your child’s home country may last anywhere from one to four weeks, during which time you’ll complete your visa application.
-You’ll also complete an interview with the international country’s adoption authorities to ensure that you meet all of their international adoption requirements.
+You’ll also complete an interview with the foreign country’s adoption authorities to ensure that you meet all of their international adoption requirements.

-The IH-3 (for Hague countries) or IR-3 (for non-Hague countries) visa.
-This is the visa you’ll receive if both adoptive parents were present to complete the adoption in the foreign country.
+- The IH-3 (for Hague countries) or IR-3 (for non-Hague countries) visa: This is the visa you’ll receive if both adoptive parents were present to complete the adoption in the foreign country.

 When does an intercountry adoption require re-adoption in Arkansas?

 The international adoption process still has one more step: re-adoption.
 Regardless of which visa your child received, it’s highly recommended that re-adoption is completed.
-This makes sure your adoption is legally recognized in Arkansas.
+This makes sure your international adoption is legally recognized in Arkansas.
 In doing so, you ensure that your child has all the rights and privileges of a United States citizen.

 Arkansas International Adoption Agencies